and3rn3t/vac/README.md

 1. **Discovery**: Click "Discover Roombas" to automatically find robots on your network
 2. **Connect**: Enter your Roomba's IP, BLID, and password, then click "Connect"
 3. **Control**: Use the control buttons to start cleaning, pause, stop, or return to dock
+4. **Targeted Cleaning**: Select rooms/segments under *Rooms & Zones*, rename them for clarity, then launch a targeted clean when the button is enabled
-4. **Monitor**: View real-time status updates including battery, position, and cleaning progress
+5. **Monitor**: View real-time status updates including battery, position, and cleaning progress

 ### API Endpoints